 - Insulting Workers’ Habits, Attitudes or Personal Lives

 - Reminding Employees of Mistakes

-Behaviors like this tend to be directed towards people that are eager to please, are non-confrontational, and a threat to their authority.
-There is a misconception that victims of bulling are vulnerable, weak, or thin- skinned.
-This is not usually the case because many times the people targeted are tough competitors, go-getters, high performers, and well liked people.
-Bullying has a hidden motivation and that is control.
+Behaviors like this tend to be directed towards people eager to please, are non-confrontational, and are threaten by an authority.
+There is a misconception that victims of bullying are vulnerable, weak, or thin-skinned.
+This is not usually the case because many times, the people targeted are tough competitors, go-getters, high performers, and well-liked people.
+Bullying has a hidden motivation, and that is control.

 - Your work is never good enough for the boss.

 - Your boss makes you feel humiliated.

 - You always feel anxious and agitated at work and dread the start of a new workweek.